allan8araujo/PrecoViagem/README.md

 # PrecoViagem
 A app made to pricefy the cost of some trips.

-Um aplicativo feito para precificar o preço de algumas viagens.
+[Pt-br]Um aplicativo feito para precificar o preço de algumas viagens.